 In fact, we have all heard the boilerplate retaliation to the conservation apologetic.
 It goes something like this: “Ah, you’re a conservationist . . .
 So that’s how you justify your killing?”

+Before we go any deeper into how I’m proposing that these types of interactions should be handled, let’s make sure we hash out the idea of conservation itself.
 A conservationist is a person who advocates or acts for the protection and preservation of the environment and wildlife.
-Now, I’m not trying to poke too hard here, but how does buying a hunting license (which is required by law) and paying excise taxes on gear translate to that person “advocating or acting?”
-My town requires us to recycle by law.
-Does that make me an environmentalist?
-I would submit that being a conservationist is much more than simply buying a hunting license and paying the excise tax.
+Now, I am not trying to poke too hard here, but how does buying a hunting license (which is required by law) and paying excises taxes on gear translate to that person “advocating or acting?”
+My town requires us to recycle by law, does that make me an environmentalist?
+I would submit that being a conservationist is much more than simply buying a hunting license and paying excise tax.
 And many hunters have no business weaponizing a word that they have no business claiming for themselves.

 I believe that embracing honest human ways of interacting with nature will win in the end.
 Yet we are an industry scared to speak about climate change, lead shot, and anything else that may offend the hunting culture that is in the process of dying.
 Our future (and present) is driven by an organic craze, a sustainability movement, and the carrying of a banner for the environment as advocates and whistle blowers.
 When you think of it that way, this new culture is no longer that far away from the days of Teddy Roosevelt.
 A world where the “message of conservation” is not needed because it has become common knowledge.
 A byproduct of a generation inspired to be more human.